 Leadership is always important, but these days, there are extra elements that make being a leader even more challenging.
 We live in anxious times: with the novel coronavirus changing the way we do things, we need to be more open to flexibility, and live in the midst of ambiguity.
 We live in a world that is more clearly taking on the challenge of dismantling the systems of oppression that have held all of us captive, but more particularly people from marginalized communities: Black, Indigenous, Persons of Color, Trans, Non-Binary Gender Queer folks, People with disabilities.

 We will be focusing on what it takes and means to be a leader as we also recognize the two challenges of physical distancing and dismantling systemic white supremacy culture.
-We will meet four Saturdays, 10am-1pm Eastern, 9am-12noon Central.
+We will meet four Saturdays, 10am-1:30pm Eastern, 9am-12:30pm Central.
 There will be homework before each session.
 There will also be a lecture each week from Rev. Connie Simon, on the history and theology of UUism—in other words, how we got to where we are.
-We will be offering the opportunity for a Credo small group to consider questions together.

 The Saturday Sessions will focus on the following themes: